- Table of Contents

 1. Information Gathering

 The foundation of effective Value Engineering lies in comprehensive data collection.
 This step involves gathering all relevant information about the project, including its objectives, scope, constraints, and existing design.
 Detailed documentation, architectural plans, engineering drawings, cost estimates, and technical specifications are meticulously studied.
-This wealth of information provides the VE team with a deep understanding of the project, enabling them to make informed decisions later in the process.
+This wealth of information gives the VE team a deep understanding of the project, enabling them to make informed decisions later in the process.

 2. Function Analysis